Hiimus/south-park-game/README.md

 - [Bootstrap](https://getbootstrap.com/docs/5.0/getting-started/introduction/) for a quick page structure and components.
 - [Google Fonts](https://fonts.google.com/) as a provider of font styles for my project.
 - [Font Awesome](https://fontawesome.com/) as a provider of icons.
+- [Jquery](https://jquery.com/) as a tool to with write easier and also less code.

 Languages: